 Treatment is available for COVID-19

-COVID-19 treatment is not a replacement for vaccination Learn more about the COVID-19 vaccine and where to get vaccinated in Maine.
+Getting vaccinated against COVID-19 is the best way to prevent severe illness, hospitalization, and death.
+Learn more about the COVID-19 vaccine and where to get vaccinated in Maine.

 Even if you are not currently infected with COVID-19, talk to your doctor to find out whether you should get treatment if you have COVID-19 in the future.
 Have a plan for how to get tested quickly for COVID-19 if you develop symptoms.

 People who receive treatment should continue to follow U.S. CDC's guidance for isolation and mask around others.
 Treatment is highly effective at preventing severe disease but it does not shorten the isolation period.